Not-a-cowfr/Cow-bot/README.md

 Contribute
 </h2>

-Check out the [Contributing guide](/CONTRIBUTING.md) for more info on how get things setup
+Check out the [Contributing guide](/CONTRIBUTING.md) for more info on how get things set up

 <h2 align="center">
 Credits